GoogleChrome/web.dev/content/path/fast/serve-responsive-images/codelab-specifying-multiple-slot-widths.md

 ## How to specify multiple slot widths

-✔️Use a comma-separated list to specify multiple slot widths.
+✔️ Use a comma-separated list to specify multiple slot widths.
 Each list item, except for the last item, consists of a media condition (e.g. `max-width` or `min-width`) and a slot width.

-✔️The last item in this list is the default slot width.
+✔️ The last item in this list is the default slot width.
 It is the default, so you do not need to specify a media condition.

-✔️You can list as many slot widths as you want - the number of images listed in `srcset` does not matter.
+✔️ You can list as many slot widths as you want - the number of images listed in `srcset` does not matter.

-✔️Slot width can be specified using a variety of units.
+✔️ Slot width can be specified using a variety of units.
 The following are all valid widths:

-+  `100px
+- `100px`
-`+  `33vw`
+- `33vw`
-+  `20em
+- `20em`
-`+  `calc(50vw-10px)`
+- `calc(50vw-10px)`

 The following is not a valid width:

-+  `25%` (percentages cannot be used with the sizes attribute)
+- `25%` (percentages cannot be used with the sizes attribute)